shop-gang/tangerine/docs/ISSUES.md

 - [x] Frontend: Ensure Jest is configured to collect coverage and run with `npm run test:coverage`.
 - [x] Backend: Ensure Vitest is configured to collect coverage and run with `npm run test:coverage`.
 - [x] Integrate coverage reporting into `scripts/test.sh` and `scripts/test-in-container.sh` for both frontend and backend.
-- [ ] Add CI workflow steps to run coverage and (optionally) upload to Codecov or Coveralls.
+- [x] Add CI workflow steps to run coverage and (optionally) upload to Codecov or Coveralls.
-- [ ] Optionally set minimum coverage thresholds in Jest and Vitest configs.
+- [x] Optionally set minimum coverage thresholds in Jest and Vitest configs.
-- [ ] Document how to view and interpret coverage reports in CONTRIBUTING.md or relevant docs.
+- [x] Document how to view and interpret coverage reports in CONTRIBUTING.md or relevant docs.

 > **Note:**
 > If you see messages like `Jest: "global" coverage threshold for statements (80%) not met: 5.14%`, this means your current test suite does not cover enough of the codebase to meet the configured thresholds.
 These messages are a prompt to add more tests.
 As you increase test coverage, these warnings will disappear once thresholds are met.

 ---

+### Progress Update (June 11, 2025)

+- Implemented AI Orchestrator and agent stubs (`server/aiAgents.js`).
+- Integrated orchestrator into `/api/draft` endpoint (`server/index.js`).
+- Updated response structure to match frontend and test expectations.
+- All backend tests are passing (`vitest`).
+- Documented and committed changes on branch `features/task-five`.

 #### Documentation updated June 9, 2025: E2E and integration test setup, robust Jest/Playwright separation, and test-in-container script improvements complete.